 If the condition evaluates to true, the code will run.
 If it evaluates too false, the code will not run.

-print('hello') -- this line does not run
+if false then print('hello') -- this line does not run end

 Let’s now look at different ways we can create valid conditions in Lua.